-The symptoms of bladder prolapse depend on the severity of the prolapse, the person’s level of physical activity and the presence of any other type of prolapse.
+The symptoms of bladder prolapse depend on the severity of the prolapse, your level of physical activity and the presence of any other type of prolapse.

 - needing to empty your bladder more frequently

 - inability to completely empty your bladder when going to the toilet

 - recurrent urinary tract infections

-- difficulty holding a tampon in place during menstruation
+- difficulty keeping a tampon in place during menstruation

-- a slow flow of urine that tends to stop and start
+- a slow flow of urine that may stop and start

 - a sensation of fullness or pressure inside the vagina